-- The cottage is perfect for either one or two couples, with space for a cot too; bring your parents, your baby, or just yourselves
+- Perfect for either one or two couples, with space for a cot too; bring your parents, your baby, your dog, or just yourselves

-- The cottage is equally spoiling: an emperor-size bed, silky bathrobes, stacks of 100 Acre toiletries, and more
+- Indulgently equipped: an emperor-size bed, silky bathrobes, stacks of 100 Acre toiletries, and more

 - The set-up won't suit families with younger kids, as the cottage and studio are completely separate (fine for self-sufficient teenagers though)

 - There's no garden to speak of, just a patio/dining courtyard

 - The sloping bathroom eaves and steep stairs are not great for the super-tall or the less agile